 All Kenyon employees (except those who are designated as confidential resources) are considered "responsible employees" under Title IX and are required to share all known information related to a report, including the identities of the parties, with the Title IX Coordinator.
-In addition, student employees/volunteers who have responsibility for the welfare of other students, including Community Advisors and Diversity Advisors, are required to report all known information.
+In addition, student employees/volunteers who have responsibility for the welfare of other students, including Community Advisors, Sexual Misconduct Advisors, Peer Counselors, and Diversity Advisors, are required to report all known information.
 Other student employees who receive information within the context of their jobs are required to report to the Title IX Coordinator.

-Civil Rights/Title IX Coordinator Samantha Hughes (740) 427-5825 or (740) 427-5820 | hughess@kenyon.edu
+Civil Rights/Title IX Coordinator

+Samantha Hughes 740-427-5825 or 740-427-5820 hughess@kenyon.edu

+Title IX Deputy Coordinator

+Kevin Peterson 740-427-5245 | peterson2@kenyon.edu

-Deputy Title IX Coordinator Linda Smolak (740) 427-5825 or (740) 427-5245 | smolak@kenyon.edu Reports can also be made directly to Campus Safety (24-hour availability) during non-business hours.
+Reports can also be made directly to Campus Safety (24-hour availability) during non-business hours.

-Office of Campus Safety Robert Hooper, director Campus emergency: (740) 427-5555 (24 hours) Security non-emergency administrative line: (740) 427-5000 or (740) 427-5109
+Office of Campus Safety

+Robert Hooper, director

+Campus emergency: 740-427-5555 (24 hours)

+Security non-emergency administrative line: 740-427-5000 or 740-427-5109